Equity Method

 Initial recognition

-When an investment transitions from a consolidated subsidiary to an associate or joint venture, the cost for initial recognition purposes is the fair value of retained interest at the date when control is lost (IFRS 10.25(b)).
+Additionally, when an investment transitions from a consolidated subsidiary to an associate or joint venture, the cost for initial recognition is the fair value of the retained interest as of the date control is lost (as per IFRS 10.25(b)).

-When an investment in an associate becomes a joint venture (or vice versa), the entity continues to apply the equity method and does not remeasure the retained interest (IAS 28.24).
+In cases where an investment in an associate is reclassified as a joint venture, or vice versa, the entity continues to apply the equity method without remeasuring the retained interest (IAS 28.24).

 Goodwill and fair value adjustments